tim84t/learngit/readme.txt

 Git is free software.
 merge
 Creating a new branch is quick.
-Creating a new branch is quick and simple. d dsaf
+Creating anew branch is quick and simple. d dsaf